 UNSCRIPTED: CONVERSATIONS WITH CHRISTIAN JOHN WIKANE is a series of exclusive one-on-one interviews filmed and conducted by director Sekou Luke and music journalist Christian John Wikane that spotlights and celebrates the stories of legendary and innovative artists, their resilience, and their creative regeneration.

-Launched in April 2020, Season 1 featured video excerpts from eight interviews with GRAMMY, Emmy, and Tony Award-winning icons, as well as chart-topping singers and songwriters: André De Shields, Nona Hendryx, Melba Moore, Ruth Pointer, Valerie Simpson, Kathy Sledge, Bruce Sudano, and Fonzi Thornton.
-The interviews were published in tandem with PopMatters, an online magazine of cultural criticism.
-Within nine months of the series' premiere, viewers spent 193,000+ minutes watching Season 1 on UNSCRIPTED's YouTube channel.
+Launched in April 2020, Season 1 featured video excerpts from eight interviews with GRAMMY, Emmy, and Tony Award-winning legends, as well as chart-topping singers and songwriters: André De Shields, Nona Hendryx, Melba Moore, Ruth Pointer, Valerie Simpson, Kathy Sledge, Bruce Sudano, and Fonzi Thornton.
+Season 2 continued with icons and innovators Joshie Jo Armstead, Cory Daye, Lisa Fischer, Christian Holder, Van Hunt, Rahsaan Patterson, Janice Pendarvis, and Ray Shell.
+All interviews have been published in tandem with PopMatters, an online magazine of cultural criticism.
+To date, viewers have spent 600,000+ minutes watching UNSCRIPTED on YouTube.

 Producer / Director